Dunragit railway station

-Dunragit railway station served the village of Dunragit, Dumfries and Galloway, Scotland from 1861 to 1965 on the Portpatrick and Wigtownshire Joint Railway.
+Dunragit railway station served the village of Dunragit, in the historic county of Wigtownshire in the administrative area of Dumfries and Galloway, Scotland from 1861 to 1965 on the Portpatrick and Wigtownshire Joint Railway.

 History

 The station opened on 1 July 1861 by the Portpatrick and Wigtownshire Joint Railway.
 The signal box, which opened in 1877, was situated on the westbound platform.
 It was replaced in 1927 by a new building.
 The station closed to both passengers and goods traffic on 14 June 1965.